-Any compute and other resources launched into the VPC will only reside in the Region in which that VPC was created.
-For example, by creating a VPC in the Asia Pacific (Sydney) Region and providing a link (either a VPN9 or Direct Connect10) back to the customer's data centre, all compute resources launched into that VPC would only reside in the Asia Pacific (Sydney) Region.
+Any compute and other resources launched into the VPC will only reside in the region in which that VPC was created.
+For example, by creating a VPC in the Asia Pacific (Singapore) Region and providing a link (either a VPN9 or Direct Connect10) back to the customer's datacentre, all compute resources launched into that VPC would only reside in the Asia Pacific (Singapore) Region.

-Transfers of personal information cross border
+Transfer of personal information cross border

 When using AWS services, customers may choose to transfer content containing personal information cross border, and they will need to consider the legal requirements that apply to such transfers.
-AWS can provide a Data Processing Addendum that includes the Standard Contractual Clauses 2010/87/EU (often referred to as "Model Clauses") to AWS customers transferring content containing personal data (as defined under the EU Directive) from the EU to a country outside of the European Economic Area, such as Australia.
+AWS can provide a Data Processing Addendum that includes the Standard Contractual Clauses 2010/87/EU (often referred to as "Model Clauses") to AWS customers transferring content containing personal data (as defined under the EU Directive) from the EU to a country outside of the European Economic Area, such as Singapore.
 AWS has obtained approval from EU data protection authorities, known as the Article 29 Working Party, of the AWS Data Processing Addendum and Model Clauses.
-With our EU-approved Data Processing Addendum and Model Clauses, AWS customers-whether established in Europe or a global company with operations in the European Economic Area-can continue to run their operations using AWS in full compliance with the EU Directive.
-For additional information, please visit the AWS EU Data Processing Addendum, please visit here (sign-in required).
+With our EU-approved Data Processing Addendum and Model Clauses, AWS customers-whether established in Europe or a Singaporean or global company with operations in the European Economic Area-can continue to run their operations using AWS in full compliance with the EU Directive.
+For additional information, please visit the AWS EU Data Protection FAQ.
+For more information on how customers can enter into the AWS Data Processing Addendum, please visit here (sign-in required).